poojanain00/emotion-aware-nlp-wellbeing-detection/README.md

 This notebook contains the complete end-to-end implementation of the dissertation project:

-“Emotion-Aware GPT Fine-Tuning and Explainable Deep Learning on Multi-Source Educational Feedback for Early Detection of Student Wellbeing and Engagement Risks.”
+Emotion-Aware GPT Fine-Tuning and Explainable Deep Learning on Multi-Source Educational Feedback for Early Detection of Student Wellbeing and Engagement Risks.

 It integrates every stage of the research workflow in a single, reproducible pipeline, including: